 Alares Overview

-Alares, an independent telecommunications operator headquartered in São Paulo, provides internet access services via fiber optic, as well as pay TV, landline, data services, and a variety of digital solutions for individuals and businesses.
-It employs approximately 2,700 people and operates in 228 cities across seven Brazilian states — São Paulo, Paraná, Minas Gerais, Rio Grande do Norte, Paraíba, Ceará, and Bahia.
-The company has a high-quality fiber optic network spanning over 31,000 km, with coverage of 3.2 million Homes Passed and serving around 798,000 customers in the first quarter of 2025.
+Alares is an independent telecommunications operator headquartered in São Paulo.
+The company provides fiber-optic internet access as well as pay TV, streaming, fixed-line telephony, data services, and a range of digital solutions for residential and business customers.
+It has approximately 2,750 employees and operates in 228 cities across seven Brazilian states—São Paulo, Paraná, Minas Gerais, Rio Grande do Norte, Paraíba, Ceará, and Bahia.
+Alares maintains a high-quality fiber-optic network spanning more than 31,000 km, covering 3.2 million homes (Homes Passed) and serving around 800,000 customers in the second quarter of 2025.

 Company History

-Alares’ journey began in 2015, with the creation of a platform to consolidate internet providers in Brazil.
-The acquisitions of Multiplay and Cabo — pioneering companies in their respective regions located in Fortaleza and Natal — marked the beginning of this journey.
-During this time, the company significantly expanded its fiber optic infrastructure network.
+Alares’ journey began in 2015 with the creation of a platform aimed at consolidating internet service providers in Brazil.
+The acquisitions of Multiplay and Cabo—regional pioneers based in Fortaleza and Natal, respectively—marked the starting point of this strategy.
+Since then, the company has driven significant expansion of its fiber-focused network infrastructure.

-In 2021, operating as Grupo Conexão, Alares came under the control of the U.S. investment fund Grain Management, which has extensive experience and focus on telecommunications and technology investments.
+In 2021, already operating under the Grupo Conexão brand, the company came under the control of U.S. investment fund Grain Management, which has extensive experience and a focus on telecommunications and technology.

 Transformation and Growth

-Under new ownership, 2022 was a transformative year, highlighted by the integration of operations, the rebranding from Grupo Conexão to Alares, corporate simplification, and significant efficiency gains.
-Despite this internal restructuring, the company continued expanding, acquiring two more providers and assets from five smaller regional ISPs.
+Under new management, 2022 was marked by major transformations, including operational integration, a rebranding from Grupo Conexão to Alares, corporate streamlining, and significant efficiency gains.
+Despite the restructuring process, the company maintained its growth trajectory, acquiring two additional providers and the assets of five small regional ISPs.

-In 2023, after completing major integration efforts, Alares resumed M&A activity with the acquisition of Webby, strengthening its position in São Paulo and expanding into Paraná.
-The company also grew organically into five new cities and invested in advanced technologies such as XGS-PON.
+In 2023, after completing an important integration phase, Alares reaccelerated its M&A activities with the acquisition of Webby, strengthening its position in São Paulo and expanding into Paraná.
+The company also achieved organic growth in five new cities and invested in advanced technologies such as XGS-PON.

-In 2024, continuing its expansion strategy, Alares acquired Azza, which had a subscriber base of 136,000 — the most significant acquisition in its history.
-This strategic move reinforces Alares’ leading role in consolidating Brazil’s broadband market and showcases its ability to quickly and efficiently identify, acquire, and integrate key targets.
+In 2024, continuing its expansion strategy, Alares acquired Azza, adding a base of 136,000 subscribers—the most significant acquisition in its history.
+This strategic move reinforces the company’s role as a leading consolidator in Brazil’s broadband market and demonstrates its ability to identify, acquire, and integrate relevant assets swiftly and efficiently.